-The Company is a network marketing company that sells a wide range of weight management products, nutritional supplements and personal care products within one industry segment as defined under SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information.
+The Company is a global network marketing company that sells a wide range of weight management products, nutritional supplements, energy and fitness products and personal care products within one industry segment as defined under SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information.
 The Company's products are primarily manufactured by third party providers and then sold to independent distributors who sell Herbalife products to retail consumers or other distributors.

-The Company sells products in 65 countries throughout the world and is organized and managed by geographic regions.
+As of September 30, 2008 the Company sold products in 66 countries throughout the world and is organized and managed by geographic regions.
 The Company aggregates its operating segments into one reporting segment, as management believes that the Company's operating segments have similar operating characteristics and similar long term operating performance.
 In making this determination, management believes that the operating segments are similar in the nature of the products sold, the product acquisition process, the types of customers products are sold to, the methods used to distribute the products, and the nature of the regulatory environment.